Legal Assistant/Office Manager Position

 * * *

 Our 2016 summer associates were Michael Zuckerman (Harvard Law School ’17) and Brian Highsmith (Yale Law School ’17).
 Michael is currently the President of the Harvard Law Review and will clerk for Judge Karen Nelson Moore of the U.S. Court of Appeals for the Sixth Circuit.
-Brian will work as a Skadden Fellow at the National Consumer Law Center.
+Brian will work as a Skadden Fellow at the National Consumer Law Center, where he will launch a new project focused on the collection of criminal-justice debt.

 Our 2015 summer associates were Lina Khan (Yale Law School ’17) and Jaclyn Harris (Yale Law School ’16).
 Lina will clerk for Judge Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit and Jaclyn will pursue a YLS Public Interest Fellowship with the Oakland City Attorneys’s Office working on affirmative litigation.